The Regulatory Reform (Fire Safety) Order 2005 is the law that covers general fire safety in England and Wales.

-The assessor will reference a question template when completing the assessment, here are examples of what can be found on the completed report.
+The assessor will reference a question template when completing the assessment, the completed report or survey can document the following examples.

 Including responsible person, competent persons, floors, lifts, basements and stairwells.